awsdocs/aws-config-developer-guide/doc_source/1-click-setup.md

 + Settings: To select the manner by which the AWS Config console records resources and roles, and choose where configuration history and configuration snapshot files are sent\.
 + Rules: For regions that support rules, this subsection is available for you to configure initial AWS managed rules that you can add to your account\.
 **Note**
 After setting up, AWS Config will evaluate your AWS resources against the rules that you chose\.
-Additional rules can be created and existing ones can be updated and in your account after setup\.
+Additional rules can be created and existing ones can be updated in your account after setup\.
 For more information about rules, see [Managing your AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/setting-up-aws-config-rules-with-console.html)\.
 + Review: To verify your setup details\.

 ## Settings<a name="1-click-setup-settings.title"></a>